Determinants of Health and Ill-Health

 The population health perspective; income and wealth; early determinants of lifetime health (genetics, parenting, schooling, peer effects); aging; occupational and workplace health and safety; addiction: tobacco, alcohol, drugs; the environment: air/water pollution, carcigens, other chemicals, allergens, radi- ation, etc.; economic and social inequality as a determinant of ill-health; epidemics: AIDS, obesity, malaria; prevention, primary and secondary; chronic diseases; infectious diseases; social capital, cultural factors.

 To what extent does a population’s access to healthcare determine its health?
-I have heard the claim that “as little as 10% of a population’s health is linked to access to healthcare”, or some variant… Read More »How important is healthcare for population health?
+I have heard the claim that “as little as 10% of a population’s health is linked to access to healthcare”, or some variant of it, in many places.… Read More »How important is healthcare for population health?

-Authors of a paper entitled What can health psychologists learn from health economics: from monetary incentives to policy programmes note that they …believe that health psychologists would benefit from greater familiarisation with the methodologies, theories,… Read More »Health economics and behaviour change: a workshop
+Authors of a paper entitled What can health psychologists learn from health economics: from monetary incentives to policy programmes note that they …believe that health psychologists would benefit from greater familiarisation with the methodologies, theories, and tools of economics”.
+I… Read More »Health economics and behaviour change: a workshop

 The patient reported outcomes measures, or PROMs, is a large database with before and after health-related quality of life (HRQoL) measures for a large number of patients undergoing four key conditions: hip replacement, knee replacement, varicose vein surgery and surgery… Read More »Visualising PROMs data

 Measuring causal effects is a tricky business.
 But, it’s necessary if we want to appropriately design effective policies and interventions.
 Many things are not amenable to manipulation in an experiment and so we rely upon a toolbox of statistical tools… Read More »Does political reform really reduce child mortality?